MaxInvent

 How to prevent overselling across Amazon and eBay (UK, 2026)

-Overselling on Amazon triggers A-to-Z claims and account health hits.
-On eBay it costs you Top Rated Seller status.
-Here's how to eliminate the risk entirely.
+Overselling on Amazon can trigger A-to-Z claims and account health issues.
+On eBay it can affect seller metrics.
+Here's how to reduce the risk with a shared stock pool and sensible buffers.

 10 min readIntermediateUpdated 15 April 2026